Hessle: Geography

 Hessle is surrounded by the neighbouring villages of Willerby, Anlaby, Kirk Ella, West Ella, North Ferriby and Swanland.

 Chalk-quarrying was a major industry at Hessle into the 20th century and quarries can still be seen in the west of the town, the largest being the Humber Bridge Country Park, which is a popular tourist attraction.
 Part of it is known as Little Switzerland (Little Switz or Switzy for short).

 The Humber Bridge Country Park Local Nature Reserve was formerly a chalk quarry and was developed as a country park following the construction of the Humber Bridge.
 It consists of mixed species of woodland, wild flowers, a spring-fed pond and herb-rich grassland.
 The park can be explored on several well-signed walking routes.

 Hessle is twinned with the French town of Bourg-de-Thizy.

 Transport to and from Hessle is convenient, with good access to main roads such as the A15, A63 and M62 (via the A63).
 It also has a railway station with hourly services to and from Hull and to destinations such as Doncaster and York.
 Regular bus services provided by East Yorkshire link the town with the surrounding villages, Hull City Centre, Longhill Estate in east Hull as well as further afield places including Brough, Beverley and the seaside resort of Hornsea.

-Hessle is at the start of the Yorkshire Wolds Way, a long-distance footpath and designated National Trail, which crosses the Yorkshire Wolds and ends at Filey on the Holderness Coast.
+Hessle is at the start of the Yorkshire Wolds Way, a long-distance footpath and designated National Trail, which crosses the Yorkshire Wolds and ends at Filey on the North Sea Coast.